AleksaZatezalo/image-steno/README.md

 The idea behind image stenography is very simple.
 Images are composed of digital data (pixels), which describes what’s inside the picture, usually the colors of all the pixels.
 Select pixels are altered to represent characters in an encoded message.

+Find more info and a detailed tutorial on image stenography here: https://www.geeksforgeeks.org/image-based-steganography-using-python/.

 # Project Structure
 This project contains three files critical files: main.py, image-steno.py, and progressBar.py.
 The main.py file combines and exacutes image-steno.py & progressBar.py in one file.
 The image-steno.py file performs the stenogrphy while progressBar.py adds visual flair.